kwonus/Quelle/Quelle-AVX.md

 ### Appendix B. Specialized Search tokens in Quelle-AVX

-Search tokens in Quelle are normally any word in the lexicon for the domain being searched.
-In Quelle-AVX, this includes all words in the original KJV text and any modernized version of those words (e.g. hast and has).
-The table below lists examples that are extensions of search terms
+Quelle-AVX, this includes all words in the original KJV text.
+It can optionally also search for modernized version of those words (e.g. hast and has; this is controllable with the %exact setting).
+The table below lists additional linguistic extensions available in Quelle-AVX.

 | Search Term  | Operator Type      | Meaning                                                      | Maps To               | Mask     |
 | ------------ | ------------------ | ------------------------------------------------------------ | --------------------- | -------- |